gamernetwork/gastatsdash/README.md

 Uses Google Analytics API v3 and various Youtube APIs.

-Designed to run perdiocally and to send reports when data is ready; GA and YT do not have live stats and data can take 48 hours to appear.
+Designed to run periodically and to send reports when data is ready; GA and YT do not have live stats and data can take 48 hours to appear.

 ## Install